 Mindfulness for kids?
 A marching band?
 Budding social entrepreneurs?

-We list down unique programmes offered at these preschools.
+Looking for a preschool like no other?
+We list down unique programmes offered at these preschools in Singapore.

 Mindfulness is a mind-body based training where your attention is directed to an experience.
 It can also be drawing your attention to your thoughts, feelings and body sensations, to be aware of them and to better handle them.